RasmusKnothNielsen/GoatGrindr/README.md

 - Bcrypt to hash passwords before they are being stored in the MySQL database

-This web application was developed as an mandatory assignment on 3. semester of the AP in computer science from KEA, Denmark.
+This web application was developed as an mandatory assignment on 3. semester of the AP in Computer Science from KEA, Denmark.

 To run the application, an application.properties file is needed in the following folder: